Pork pie hat: Contemporary associations

 A frequent wearer of pork pie hats is Panamanian salsa singer and composer Ruben Blades.
 In the early 21st century, the wearing of a pork pie hat retained some of its 1930s and '40s associations.
 Fashion writer Glenn O'Brien says:

 The porkpie hat is the mark of the determined hipster, the kind of cat you might see hanging around a jazz club or a pool hall, maybe wearing a button-front leather jacket and pointy shoes.
 It's a Tom Waits, Johnny Thunders kind of hat.
 It has a narrower brim than a fedora and a flat top with a circular indent.
 Usually the brim is worn up.
 It is often worn with a goatee, soul patch, and/or toothpick.

+The character of Detective Meldrick Lewis (played by Clark Johnson) in the 1990s American series Homicide: Life on the Street wears a pork pie hat as part of his style.
+Several of the hats worn by Johnson were auctioned off after the end of the series.

 Bryan Cranston's character Walter White wears a pork pie hat in the AMC series Breaking Bad when he appears as his alter ego "Heisenberg", whose persona is associated with the hat.
 Sony Pictures Television donated "Heisenberg's" hat to the Smithsonian Institution.